Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Details of Web Lab Experiments

-\appendisection{Details of Web Lab Experiments} To validate Retro-Expert's practical utility in real-world chemical discovery, we experimentally verify two predicted synthetic routes.
+To validate Retro-Expert's practical utility in real-world chemical discovery, we systematically describe the case selection criteria and experimentally verify two predicted synthetic routes.
 Sci-Finder serves as the gold standard for determining route novelty.